cephidstar/learnworks_public/BigQuery.md

  'SELECT word, SUM(word_count) AS count FROM `bigquery-public-data`.samples.shakespeare WHERE word LIKE "%'$search_string'%" GROUP BY word'

+ This syntax for the Shakespeare example is a little trickier.
+Here you need to use **LIKE "%'$search_string'%"**

 [What's the point] [what could you do next?]

-[Stuf to try:  Write script-driven BigQuery SQL that accepts multiple parameters, but also elegantly
+[Stuff to try:  Write script-driven BigQuery SQL that accepts multiple parameters, but also elegantly

 operates when none or some of the parameters are supplied on the command line (or through a call).